-A.L.
 Player Lists Explanation

 We have listed pretty much every player that had at least 200 plate appearances, or 75 innings pitched, in the 4 years (1985-1988.)
 Players that were traded from league to league are listed in the league for which they had the most playing time during those 4 years.
-All of the players on the AL list WILL stay in Scoresheet Baseball American Leagues for all 12 weeks of the winter season - you do get to use a player's stats for the appropriate year even if he was playing in the NL that year.
-You can ONLY draft players who are listed on your league's player list - any player not on the AL player list is not eligible to be drafted in ALs in this year's winter game.
+You can ONLY draft players who are listed on these lists - any player not on the 'both league' (BL) player list is not eligible in this year's winter game.